-As part of our evaluation, we excavated seven test pits within the property, where accessible.
+As part of our evaluation, we excavated two test pits and three hand borings within the property, where accessible.

-All of the explorations encountered approximately 6 inches of grass and topsoil underlain by about 1 to 2.5 feet of loose to medium dense, silty-fine to medium grained sand trace gravel (Weathered Marysville Sand).
+All of the explorations encountered approximately 6 inches of grass and topsoil underlain by about 2.5 to 3.5 feet of loose to medium dense, silty-fine to medium grained sand trace gravel (Weathered Marysville Sand).
 This layer was underlain by medium dense, fine to medium grained sand trace gravel and silt (Marysville Sand), which continued to the termination depths of the test pits.
-Local silty-sands were present at some depths.